DM1 protein kinase

 The DMPK gene provides instructions for making a protein called myotonic dystrophy protein kinase.
-Although the specific function of this protein is unknown, it appears to play an important role in muscle, heart, and brain cells.
-This protein may be involved in communication within cells.
+This protein appears to play an important role in muscle, heart, and brain cells.
+The protein may be involved in communication within cells.
 It also appears to regulate the production and function of important structures inside muscle cells by interacting with other proteins.
-For example, myotonic dystrophy protein kinase has been shown to turn off (inhibit) a specific subunit (PPP1R12A) of a muscle protein called myosin phosphatase.
+For example, myotonic dystrophy protein kinase has been shown to turn off (inhibit) part of a muscle protein called myosin phosphatase.
 Myosin phosphatase is an enzyme that plays a role in muscle tensing (contraction) and relaxation.

 One region of the DMPK gene contains a segment of three DNA building blocks (nucleotides) that is repeated multiple times.
 This sequence, which is written as CTG, is called a triplet or trinucleotide repeat.
 In most people, the number of CTG repeats in this gene ranges from 5 to 34.

 Mutations in the DMPK gene cause a form of myotonic dystrophy known as myotonic dystrophy type 1.
 Myotonic dystrophy is characterized by progressive muscle wasting and weakness.
 The muscle weakness associated with type 1 particularly affects muscles farthest from the center of the body (distal muscles), such as those of the lower legs, hands, neck, and face.
 People with this disorder often have prolonged muscle contractions (myotonia) and are not able to relax certain muscles after use.